 The three-pass approach

 Go through the entire question paper from start to finish and answer those questions which you feel confident about which only take a few seconds to answer.
-Mark your answer on the answer sheet and mark your question paper so show you have answered the question.
-Leave any questions you are unsure about.
+Mark your answer and leave any questions you are unsure about.
 Often at the end of this first pass, you might only have spent 15-20 minutes and possibly answered 30-40% of the questions.

-Go through the unanswered questions, this time spending 10-15 seconds reading each one.
+Go back to the start and read through the unanswered questions, this time spending 10-15 seconds reading each one.
 If you don’t understand what it is asking you, read it one more time.
-If you think you know the answer, mark the answer sheet with your answers and your question paper to show you have answered the question.
+If you think you know the answer, mark your answer, otherwise skip to the next unanswered question.

-Re-read the remaining questions – the ones you haven’t yet answered.
+Go back to the start and re-read the remaining questions which you haven’t yet answered.
 When answering a question, by a process of elimination, discount those options which you think are definitely wrong.
-Cross them out on the question booklet.
 If you do this, you can often eliminate 2 options straightaway which will leave you with 2 options left to choose from.
 Read the question and the 2 remaining options one more time and if you really cannot decide guess.

-Whatever you do, make sure that one option has been selected on your answer sheet for all 60 questions in the question booklet.
+After completing pass 3 you should have answered all questions.
+Whatever you do, make sure that one option has been selected for all 60 questions in the exam.